The Death and Life of Marsha P. Johnson Is a Shattering Documentary

 In this case, they’re aided by figures who hold the screen tooth and nail.
 Johnson is obviously one of them, but the film has another protagonist (and trans activist and icon) in her friend Sylvia Rivera.
 Objectively, you could look at the film and wonder why Rivera has been allowed to shanghai the narrative so often.
 Subjectively, you’ll have no doubt that France was captivated by the footage of Rivera and knew that we’d be, too, narrative line be damned.
 But Rivera’s life is not tangential.
 Rivera, Johnson (plus Cruz, quite the looker in her day) are central to the theme of an era slipping away.

 Drag queens (the term sounds antiquated, but is both more vivacious and truer to Johnson and Rivera’s essence than “female impersonators”) were central to pre-Stonewall gay life in big and middling cities.
 At a time when you could be arrested for kissing someone of the same sex in public, these were the most obvious targets for harassment and persecution.
 At the same time, their presence in a bar was a signal that it would be reasonably safe for other gays to congregate.
-They were, if you’ll forgive me, the canaries in the coal mine.
+They were, if you’ll forgive me, the canaries in the Mineshaft.

 Rivera’s story, France shows, is also one of rejection by the community for which she’d risked so much.
 The thinking among some gay intellectuals and their acolytes — before the “T” was appended to the end of LGBT — was that drag queens embodied retrogressive stereotypes.
 Also, they were a pain in the ass.
 The most powerful scene in The Death and Life of Marsha P. Johnson is not of Marsha P., but Rivera at a huge 1994 NYC gathering at which she is fiercely unwelcome, seizing the microphone and, to resounding boos, even more fiercely giving it back — an epic rant detailing the sacrifices by her and people like her for the privileges that these well-off white gays now enjoy.